Legacy107/Everhunt/README.rst

 Overview
 ========

-:doc:`Everhunt </readme>` is a multiplayer 2D platformer battleground game made in Godot game engine.
+:doc:`Everhunt </readme>` is a 2D multiplayer platformer battleground game made in the Godot game engine.

 Gameplay
 --------

-- Teambase 3vs3 game
+- Team-based 3v3 game
-- Each game is refresh with different combination of gamemodes
+- Each game is refreshing with different combinations of gamemodes
-- Endless posibility to customize your playstyle through ability system
+- Endless possibility to customize your playstyle through an ability system

 Installation
 ------------